Lawsuits Filed Over Subsys Fentanyl Spray

 Patients who are prescribed the Subsys fentanyl spray may also become dependent upon or addicted to this medication.
 When patients who develop a fentanyl addiction are no longer able to obtain the drug from their doctor or pharmacy, they may turn to synthetic fentanyl or other illicit opioids in order to manage their addiction, further increasing their risk of an overdose.

-Insys Files for Bankruptcy Following Allegations of Illegal Kickbacks
+➢ Insys Files for Bankruptcy Following Kickback Allegations